joakim/kay/README.md

 <br/>

-[More examples...](examples/)

-[Ideas...](ideas.md)
+## Contributions

 Like what you see?
 Got any ideas or constructive criticism?
 Feel free to [open an issue](https://github.com/joakim/kay/issues/new).
 This language is still in its early stages of design.
-Contributions are always welcome, this is not meant to be a solo project.
+Contributions are always welcome, this is not intended to be a solo project.

+[More examples...](examples/)

+[Ideas...](ideas.md)

 <br/>
 <p align="center"><sup>From the land of Simula</sup></p>